 How to Self-Quarantine

-Usually, any symptoms of COVID-19 appear within 2 weeks or less after an exposure or infection.
+Usually, any symptoms of COVID-19 appear within 2 days to 2 weeks after an exposure or infection.
 But many people who get this coronavirus, called SARS-CoV-2, don’t have any symptoms.
 So self-quarantine should last for 14 days to allow time to confirm, without testing, that you don’t have it or can't spread it to others.

 During this time, you should: